Kinds of types in Scala

 }

-to make a value conforming to the type - it is enough to fulfill the requirements:
+We don’t have to extend User to make a value conform to the type - it is enough to fulfill the requirements:

 case class Somebody(name: String, surname: String)